• Skip to main content

 Smoked Baked Potato

-This super easy Smoked Baked Potato is the ultimate potato side to serve with your smoked chicken, brisket, pork, smoked beef roast, or smoked prime rib!
+This smoked baked potato recipe is the ultimate potato side dish to serve with your smoked chicken, brisket, pork, beef roast, or prime rib!
 It couldn't be easier to prep your potatoes and let them smoke alongside your fabulous protein for an amazing dinner!
+Trust me, once you cook your baked potatoes this way, you'll never want to prepare them any other way!

 Servings: 4 servings